EduardoKrausME/moodle-local_kopere_bi/README.md

 If you encounter any bugs or have suggestions for improvement, don’t hesitate to let us know.

 ## License
-This project is licensed under the MIT License.
+This plugin is licensed under the [GNU GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Contact
 For more information, contact Eduardo Kraus via [Contact](https://eduardokraus.com/contato).